jacehiga/jacehiga/README.md

 - Applied survival analysis to real-world attrition data
 - Used decision trees and reinforcement learning to optimize Blackjack strategy
   - Created a custom Gymnasium environment and tested PPO/A2C models

+### Data Science Intern (3 summers at a tech startup)
+- Built a web scraping tool to classify hard skills (integrated into a production app)
+- Created a CSV → XML data conversion tool
+- Performed manual and automated data transformation tasks
+- Contributed to code reviews and sprint planning
+- Delivered progress updates in daily standups

 ---